Learn how you can Unlock Limitless Customer Lifetime Value with CleverTap’s All-in-One Customer Engagement Platform.

 72% of users say completing the app onboarding process in less than a minute is an important factor in their decision to keep using an app.*

-Achieve that first impression — and boost user retention — by making the app onboarding process as quick and easy as possible.
+Achieve that first impression — and boost user retention rates — by making the app onboarding process as quick and easy as possible.

 For example, only ask for essential personal details and permissions, and stick to the key features and UI elements that are absolutely necessary to help users experience the app’s value.